Magna International (NYSE:MGA) Sees Strong Trading Volume

-Shares of Magna International Inc. (NYSE:MGA) (TSE:MG) saw unusually-strong trading volume on Thursday .
-Approximately 76,026 shares were traded during mid-day trading, a decline of 94% from the previous session’s volume of 1,289,342 shares.The stock last traded at $81.91 and had previously closed at $79.86.
+Shares of Magna International Inc. (NYSE:MGA) (TSE:MG) saw unusually-high trading volume on Wednesday .
+Approximately 77,177 shares were traded during trading, a decline of 94% from the previous session’s volume of 1,287,204 shares.The stock last traded at $82.95 and had previously closed at $81.82.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, December 3rd.
-Shareholders of record on Friday, November 19th were issued a $0.347 dividend.
-This represents a $1.39 dividend on an annualized basis and a yield of 1.73%.
+The business also recently announced a quarterly dividend, which was paid on Friday, December 3rd.
+Shareholders of record on Friday, November 19th were given a $0.347 dividend.
 The ex-dividend date was Thursday, November 18th.
-Magna International’s dividend payout ratio is 29.05%.
+This represents a $1.39 dividend on an annualized basis and a yield of 1.68%.
+Magna International’s dividend payout ratio is currently 29.05%.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Cullen Frost Bankers Inc. grew its holdings in shares of Magna International by 8.2% during the 3rd quarter.
-Cullen Frost Bankers Inc. now owns 1,580 shares of the company’s stock worth $119,000 after purchasing an additional 120 shares in the last quarter.
-Mitchell Capital Management Co. grew its holdings in shares of Magna International by 1.4% during the 3rd quarter.
-Mitchell Capital Management Co. now owns 9,065 shares of the company’s stock worth $682,000 after purchasing an additional 123 shares in the last quarter.
-Patriot Financial Group Insurance Agency LLC grew its holdings in shares of Magna International by 49.8% during the 3rd quarter.
-Patriot Financial Group Insurance Agency LLC now owns 400 shares of the company’s stock worth $30,000 after purchasing an additional 133 shares in the last quarter.
-Johnson Investment Counsel Inc. grew its holdings in shares of Magna International by 1.7% during the 2nd quarter.
-Johnson Investment Counsel Inc. now owns 8,645 shares of the company’s stock worth $801,000 after purchasing an additional 145 shares in the last quarter.
-Finally, AdvisorNet Financial Inc grew its holdings in shares of Magna International by 79.2% during the 4th quarter.
-AdvisorNet Financial Inc now owns 570 shares of the company’s stock worth $46,000 after purchasing an additional 252 shares in the last quarter.
-59.58% of the stock is currently owned by hedge funds and other institutional investors.
+Large investors have recently modified their holdings of the company.
+Patriot Financial Group Insurance Agency LLC lifted its holdings in shares of Magna International by 49.8% during the third quarter.
+Patriot Financial Group Insurance Agency LLC now owns 400 shares of the company’s stock worth $30,000 after purchasing an additional 133 shares during the period.
+Lindbrook Capital LLC lifted its holdings in shares of Magna International by 142.7% during the fourth quarter.
+Lindbrook Capital LLC now owns 466 shares of the company’s stock worth $38,000 after purchasing an additional 274 shares during the period.
+Evoke Wealth LLC lifted its holdings in shares of Magna International by 121.2% during the third quarter.
+Evoke Wealth LLC now owns 500 shares of the company’s stock worth $37,000 after purchasing an additional 274 shares during the period.
+Brown Brothers Harriman & Co. lifted its holdings in shares of Magna International by 286.4% during the second quarter.
+Brown Brothers Harriman & Co. now owns 568 shares of the company’s stock worth $53,000 after purchasing an additional 421 shares during the period.
+Finally, AdvisorNet Financial Inc lifted its holdings in shares of Magna International by 79.2% during the fourth quarter.
+AdvisorNet Financial Inc now owns 570 shares of the company’s stock worth $46,000 after purchasing an additional 252 shares during the period.
+Institutional investors own 59.58% of the company’s stock.

 Magna International, Inc is a mobility technology company, which supplies to the automotive industry.
 It operates through the following segments: Body Exteriors and Structures, Power and Vision, Seating Systems, and Complete Vehicles.
 The Body Exteriors and Structures segment includes body and chassis systems, exterior systems and roof systems operations.